ian-mcdevitt/dndplayerwiki/Adrian-Downwhisper.md

-New cleric of Lathander (thanks to Praetus)
-Repented for beating animals

 After confessing for taking his anger out on animals and repenting, Adrian was reborn as a Dawnbringer of Lathander.

 **Cleric 1**